Variational views for self-supervised learning in radio astronomy: BYOL Framework

 \subsection{Augmentation Pipeline}

 The augmentation pipeline is central to the effectiveness of BYOL, as it generates multiple distinct “views” of the same input source to enforce invariance in the learned representations.
-In this work, the design follows the pipeline proposed by \citet{slijepcevic2023radiogalaxyzoobuilding}, with the addition of $\beta$-VAE reconstructions introduced as an augmentation stage prior to conventional transformations.
-Unlike entirely synthetic generations, these $\beta$-VAE reconstructions retain the overall morphology of the original input while introducing controlled variations along disentangled latent dimensions.
+In this work, the design follows the pipeline proposed by \citet{slijepcevic2023radiogalaxyzoobuilding}, with the addition of $\beta$-VAE reconstructions introduced as an augmentation stage prior to conventional transformations, as summarised in Table \ref{tab:byol_augmentations}.
+Unlike entirely synthetic generations, these $\beta$-VAE reconstructions retain the overall morphology of the original input while introducing stochastic morphological variations that reflect the disentangled structure of the learned latent space.
+Concretely, each input image is passed through the $\beta$-VAE encoder to obtain the posterior mean, $\mu$, and log-variance, $\log{\sigma}^2$.
+A variate is then sampled from the latent space using the reparameterization trick across all 8 latent dimensions simultaneously, such that $\mathbf{z} = \mu + \sigma \odot \epsilon$, where $\epsilon \sim \mathcal{N} (0, 0.5\,I)$, and decoded to produce the augmented view.
+The sampling variance of 0.5 was chosen empirically as it introduces meaningful morphological diversity while preserving the overall source structure.
 This provides a complementary and semantically meaningful view of the same radio galaxy, encouraging the network to learn representations that are invariant not only to geometric transformations but also to morphological diversity.

 Following this reconstruction step, each image undergoes a sequence of standard augmentations.
-Inputs are randomly cropped and resized to 128×128 pixels, introducing positional variability.
+Inputs are randomly cropped and resized to 128×128 pixels (down from the original 150×150 cutouts), introducing positional variability.
 Horizontal and vertical flips are applied to exploit the approximate rotational invariance of radio galaxy morphologies.
 To further enhance robustness, Gaussian blurring is used to mimic resolution degradation, while Color Jitter introduces changes in contrast and saturation.

 By integrating $\beta$-VAE reconstructions into the augmentation pipeline alongside traditional geometric and photometric transforms, this approach introduces both structural and observational variability into the learning process.
 Such a hybrid strategy is particularly well-suited to radio astronomy data, where models must be resilient to both imaging artifacts and the complex, continuous nature of source morphology.